 It's a fact that puppies eat poop!
 No one really knows why!
 There are theories out there tho.

 Q: What food do you feed?
 A: I’m not locked into any single brand.
 I try to stay away from canned or soft food except in times of stress when appetite needs a boost.
 (Science Diet Gourmet Chicken Entree Puppy is what I recommend if needed) I tend to lean toward boiled chicken as a substitute protein source in that case.
 They really like that and will readily eat it.
 If they aren’t tempted by that they should probably see a vet!
 I advise grinding the chicken and mixing it with the kibbles to encourage kibble consumption.
 This can be used in the case of young and/or very small puppies to increase food intake for rapidly developing systems and to help maintain appropriate blood sugar levels (See Q on Hypoglycemia).
 I do feed high quality food.
 My choice is Diamond Naturals Chicken and Rice dry kibbles for the adults and puppies.
-Although labeled as adult but, because it is corn/wheat/soy free it is suitable for all ages.
+It is labeled for all stages because it is corn/wheat/soy free making it suitable for all ages.
 Diamond Naturals offers pet owners who value a natural diet for their pets a holistic pet food with all-natural ingredients.
 Each formula is corn-free, soy-free and wheat-free.

 My Choices are based on Nutritional value, Dog preference, Availability and cost.
-I avoid soy (Can create allergy issues), corn/grain, (basically are fillers so just end up on the ground for you to clean up) or animal by-product (Particularly chicken by-produts which are high protein, but non-digestible beaks, feathers.
+I avoid soy (Can create allergy issues), corn/grain, (basically are fillers so just end up on the ground for you to clean up) or animal by-product (Particularly chicken by-products which are high protein, but non-digestible beaks, feathers.
 Hooves are high in protein but they aren't very nutritious!)
 Pay attention to the ingredients especially if it is listed in the first 4 ingredients on the label.
 I recommend feeding free choice until 16 weeks of age, Then you can start a regular schedule to help with more formal potty training.

 Q: What Kind of Treats do you Recommend?
 A: First and Foremost Make NO CANDY a rule!
 NEVER give your puppy/dog Chocolate, it can be fatal.
 I use a wide variety of treats.
 Again I stay away from soy and top ingredient grain treats.
 There is a wide variety of wholesome treats out there!
 My dogs seem to enjoy just about anything natural like jerky treats!
 They especially like the Chicken Jerky (½-1 per day max or you will have an addicted dog that won‘t eat his food!)Treats can be found at many stores.
 Crunchy treats like Science Diet T/D (I use the Large breed Food) kibbles.
 1-2 a day.
 They are great for tooth health because of the way it is made they must really work the kibble which in turn helps keep tarter from building up on teeth!